January 25, 2011

 When it was first described in 1993, Mononykus was one of the strangest dinosaurs known.
 It had the slender, light build of some of the “ostrich mimic” dinosaurs, yet it possessed two stubby, one-clawed hands and a few other subtle characteristics that placed it in a new group called the alvarezsaurs.
 Since that time, multiple species of alvarezsaur have been found, and the latest discovery has just been announced in the journal PNAS.

 Named Linhenykus monodactylus, the new dinosaur is known from a partial skeleton found in the 84- to 75-million-year-old fossil deposits of Inner Mongolia.
-It was not a very large dinosaur—as Dave Hone commented at Archosaur Musings, “the living animal would probably have been able to s[t]and comfortably in the palm of your hand”—but what makes it stand out are its heavily built forearms.
+It was not a very large dinosaur—as Dave Hone commented at Archosaur Musings, "the living animal would probably have been able to sand comfortably in the palm of your hand"—but what makes it stand out are its heavily built forearms.

 Like many of its close relatives, Linhenykus had only one functional finger—a single, stout digit tipped with a heavy-duty claw.
 Where Linhenykus differs, however, is that it lacked any additional fingers.
 Other alvarezsaurs discovered so far had tiny, vestigial fingers that were still retained alongside the primary finger.
 Even in Mononykus, where only the functional finger has been found, there were small indentations in the bone of the hand which suggest that it also had two additional, tiny fingers.
 Not so in Linhenykus.
 There is a small, second bone of the palm of the hand next to the large finger, and since this small bit of bone could not have supported a finger we can say that Linhenykus is the first one-fingered dinosaur known.